breatheco-de/knowledge-base/content/course-structure.md

 ### 🤔 What do our modules contain?

-When you start each module, the first thing you will find are the 📖 **Reading Lessons**.
+When you start each module, the first thing you will find is the 📖 **Reading Lessons**.
 These will provide detailed explanations about specific topics before you start putting them into practice.
 You can see them as the columns of a building, forming a solid foundation for your learning journey.

 These lessons are carefully curated to provide you with additional insights, real-life examples, and different perspectives on the subject.
 Reading them carefully is crucial because they give you the knowledge you need to succeed.
-So, take your time, grab a cup of coffee, and get ready to absorb the information!
+So, take your time, and get ready to absorb the information!

 ![Lessons](../images/lessons.course.png)